Supergirl: Spellbound, Chapter 1: Convincing Defeat

 Brains glanced down at her nails and said, “And so I will again, but first I wish to see you defeat Supergirl once more.
 Luring her into battle was my purpose in having you strike a New York bank in such an obvious manner.”

 Spellbinder said, “I wondered whatever happened to our old Gang members Kong and Bulldozer.
-I guess the dumb apes are still in jail.” (*)
+I guess the dumb apes must still be in jail.” (*)

 [(*) Editor’s note: See The Secret Society of Super-Villains: Gorilla Warfare, Book 1: A Hairy Situation.]